 This bill is aimed at improving long-term storage issues in the state.
-FWC has made several presentations
+FWC has made several presentations on this issue in committees in the House and Senate.

 The bill creates a free permit for vessel owners and operators.
 The bill also adds a few violations and penalties.
 Included in the proposal is the expansion of the Derelict Vessel Prevention and Voluntary Turn-In Program.